Esther Beaton

 Even though Wayne Lawler and I had “known” each other by reputation as we traversed back and forth across the Australian continent for almost 40 years, it wasn’t until 2017 that we actually met in person.
 It was a very exciting meeting for me and we discovered that we had narrowly missed each other several times, either by a few weeks or a few miles, as we pursued wildlife jobs around the country.
 We had been covering the same animals and habitats, working for some of the same clients, and having the same goals of advocating the beauty of Australia’s wild things.

-Wayne Lawler, on the job for Australian Wildlife Conservancy in the Pilliga, New South Wales
+Wayne Lawler, photographer for AW, Pilliga Forest Fauna Survey, Australian Wildlife Conservancy, New South Wales

-Wayne died barely two years ago and I miss him terribly.
+Wayne passed away barely two years ago and I miss him terribly.
 We became good friends.
 His final act of devotion was to establish a grant for devoted nature photographers to continue such important work.
 It may not be a huge amount, but it is enough to help you as a photographer create a valuable body of work, one that can influence Australians to love and care for our vanishing species and habitats.
 If you think that is a worthy goal, then apply for the grant!
 Here’s your link to apply online now:

 “How your Nature Photos can help Wildlife Conservation”